-So it’s been awhile… I’ve joked with my friends and family that after I got married I just threw everything else to the wind.
+So it’s been awhile… I’ve joked with my friends and family after I got married I just threw everything else to the wind.
 After 15 months of planning, I had to take a break.
-I actually found it highly therapeutic to go through social media and unlike and unfollow wedding and bridal things…with the exception of Budget Savvy Bride, of course.
+I actually found it highly therapeutic to go through social media and unlike and unfollow wedding and bridal things…with the exception of The Budget Savvy Bride, of course.

 All of that being said, Josh and I are finally married!
 We were both pleased with the result, and I can’t wait to show you all the details.
 Here’s a sneak peek from our fab photog (I wrote about them here).

 But for now, I want to share the things I did that I am SO happy I did.
 This isn’t an exclusive list-just the highlights, but I hope this gives you some direction in your own wedding planning.
 So without further ado…

 - Had a long engagement.
 We originally thought 15 months was a LONG time, but it definitely wasn’t!
 We took 3 months to enjoy being engaged, then jumped right in and booked our venue.
 It was full-speed ahead from there!
 Over the past month, I’ve wondered if I took too long, then I remember all that’s happened in my life over the past year (it’s been rough!), and I’m so grateful we waited!

 - Didn’t listen to other people.
 People will tell you that you can’t plan a wedding on a budget.
 It’s lies!
 Don’t listen!!!
 You’re obviously set on an awesome wedding on a budget if you’re reading this, and trust me, you can do it.
 Plus, we budget savvy brides got you.